 Aging skin is biological rather than chronological.
-The process can be delayed or even reversed with holistic, natural approach that includes optimal diet, lifestyle and product choices.
+The process can be delayed or even reversed with a holistic, natural approach that includes optimal diet, lifestyle, and product choices.

 In this article, you will find simple and easy seven steps towards glowing skin.

-Dear Mr. Zit Can You Please Just Go Away?
+Dear Mr. Zit, Can You Please Go Away?